thinkloop/spa-webserver/README.md

 # spa-webserver
-Webserver that redirects to root index.html if path is missing for SPA client-side nav.
+Webserver that redirects to root index.html if path is missing for client-side SPA navigation.

 ## Install
 ```